Healy Eats Real

 Iron is another important factor for optimal thyroid function that can affect hypothyroidism hair loss.
 If you are deficient in iron, don’t automatically assume that you need an iron supplement.
 The more important issue to address is whether or not you absorb iron properly.
 If you have a leaky gut, gut dysbiosis, or autoimmune conditions such as Ulcerative colitis or Celiac disease, it is important to implement nutrition tactics to heal the gut.
 Once you heal the digestive tract, chances are iron deficiency will correct itself as well.

 Eating foods that are naturally rich in iron like offal, specifically liver, can be beneficial to improving iron stores.
-If eating liver sounds yucky to you, try grass fed liver capsules like these.
+If eating liver sounds yucky to you, try grass fed liver capsules.

 When you work with your doctor to improve iron stores in your body, make sure to not only look at iron, but also ferritin levels.
 Ferritin is the protein that stores iron in the body and research has shown that optimal levels are needed for hair loss to stop and for hair growth to begin.